-Unanimous approval: Everyone has agreed on the same outcome.
+Unanimous approval: Everyone has agreed.

 Note: If you’ve chosen ‘The first responder decides,’ the option to allow reviews until the closing date will not be available, since the response from a single reviewer means that the process can be already closed.